mango314/LearnElm/README.md

 > however I noticed it is possible to generate example without perfectly adhering
 > to the Elm architecture
 >
-> More simple examples and big-kig examples coming up!O
+> More simple examples and big-kid examples coming up!O

 ![](http://i.imgur.com/cWpJVIq.png)